About the Northwest Photography Archive

 Entirely printed and bound in Oregon, Wild Beauty was published in September 2008, in conjunction with the opening of a major exhibition, based on the book, at the Portland Art Museum.
 Wild Beauty was acclaimed by the Oregonian, the Seattle Post-Intelligencer, and the Wall Street Journal.
 It was named the best Northwest book of the year by Jeff Baker, the Oregonian’s book reviewer, was a finalist for the 2009 Oregon Book Award in nonfiction, and won a Pacific Northwest Book Award from the Pacific Northwest Booksellers Association.

-Our forthcoming second volume, Enduring Spirit: Photographs of Northwest Native Americans, 1855–1934, will be the same size and format as Wild Beauty, and will be produced with the same quality and scrupulous attention to detail.
+Our forthcoming second volume, Enduring Spirit: Photographs of Northwest Indians, 1855–1934, will be the same size and format as Wild Beauty, and will be produced with the same quality and scrupulous attention to detail.

 The Northwest Photography